opensciencegrid/user-school-2019/docs/materials/day1/part4-ex2-login-scp.md

 `scp` should be included by default and available via the terminal on both Mac and Linux operating systems.
-Open a terminal window on your laptop and try copying the tarball containing Monday's 2.4 exercise from `osg-learn.chtc.wisc.edu` to your laptop.
+Open a terminal window on your laptop and try copying the tarball containing Monday's 2.4 exercise from `training.osgconnect.net` to your laptop.

 #### Windows users

 WinSCP is an `scp` client for Windows operating systems.

 1. Install WinSCP from <https://winscp.net/eng/index.php>
-1. Start WinSCP and enter your SSH credentials for `osg-learn.chtc.wisc.edu`
+1. Start WinSCP and enter your SSH credentials for `training.osgconnect.net`
 1. Copy the tarball containing Monday's 2.4 exercise exercise to your laptop

 ### Extra challenge: Using rsync